landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 Notice a couple of things about `bipush` and `iconst_3`.
 First, `bipush` is like `ldc` in that it is followed by an argument byte, but *unlike* `ldc` because that byte is the actual value to use, not a reference to the constant pool.
 Second, notice that `iconst_3` is *not* followed by an argument byte.
 One thing to notice about the collection of Java opcodes is that those dealing with the frequently-used values of 0, 1, 2, and 3 have bytecodes that *imply* these argument values.
 For integers, there are opcodes that imply -1, 4, and 5 as well.
 At the cost of precious space on the bytecode table (there can only be a maximum of 256 distinct bytecodes), Java cuts in half the number of program bytes that need to be processed by the JVM in order to deal with the most frequently used values.
 Just think about the number of times while writing a program you set something to '0' or '1'.
 The space and execution time saved adds up when the JVM can do these things with 1 byte instead of 2 bytes.

 Like with `ldc` and `invokevirtual`, `putfield` takes a reference to the constant pool; that's what the '23' and '25' are.
-These resolve to a descriptor for a variable.  `putfield` pops from the stack the value pushed there by `bipush` / `iconst_3`, storing it in the indicated variable.
+These each resolve to a distinct descriptor for a variable.  `putfield` pops from the stack the value pushed there by `bipush` / `iconst_3`, storing it in the indicated variable.

-So, to change the '3' to a '1', we do indeed need to make a 1-byte change, ...
+So, in order to change the "3" to a "1", we do indeed need to make a 1-byte change, ...
 But we need to change the `06` for `iconst_3` to `04` for `iconst_1`.
 That will push a '1' onto the stack, which `putfield` will pop and store in `acs.bA`.

 ### alter the bytecode (dump the class file to text-hex, edit, and reconstitute into binary)